voxel-wiki/voxel-wiki.github.io/content/wiki/sliding-window/index.md

 path = "/wiki/sliding-window"
 [taxonomies]
-categories = ["algorithms", "datastructures"] tags = ["algorithms", "data-structures", "architecture"]
+categories = ["algorithms", "datastructures"] tags = ["algorithms", "datastructures", "architecture"]
 +++

 A **sliding window** represents a movable view/slice of a larger dataset/field, to make accessing data-elements both faster and more convenient; they can be implemented in several ways...